-Comment

-Existing Policy Proposed Policy

-7.2 ZONING BY-LAW No Changes.
+7.2 ZONING BY-LAW

 The Comprehensive Zoning By-law is the primary tool used to implement the policies of the Official Plan.
-It is intended that the

-• ning By-law provide the ulations and standards to implement the policie use designations. ies of the Official Plan land
+It is intended that the Comprehensive Zoning By-law provide the specific zoning regulations and standards to implement the policies of the Official Plan land use designations.

-Comment Existing Policy Proposed Policy 7.3 CONFORMITY WITH THE OFFICIAL PLAN No Changes.
+7.3 CONFORMITY WITH THE OFFICIAL PLAN

 It is intended that the Town's existing Zoning By-law shall be brought into conformity with this Official Plan by Council.
 The By-law shall zone land in accordance with the policies contained in this Plan and the regulations contained within the By-law shall be changed, if necessary, to implement this Plan properly.

 It is not intended to zone all lands for the ultimate use as designated on Schedule "A", "B", "C", and "D".
 Certain areas may be zoned as an interim measure in a holding or deferred development zone.
 When such areas are deemed necessary for development, they will be rezoned in an appropriate category to permit the uses set forth in this Plan.

-7.3.1 Non-Conforming Standards of Development and Non-Conforming Uses It shall be a policy of this Plan to differentiate between non-conforming standards of development and non-conforming uses of land.
-7.3.2 Non-Conforming Uses 7.3.2.1 Definition
+7.3.1 Non-Conforming Standards of Development and Non-Conforming Uses

+It shall be a policy of this Plan to differentiate between non-conforming standards of development and non-conforming uses of land.

+7.3.2 Non-Conforming Uses

+7.3.2.1 Definition